zeekhuge/BeagleScope/README.md

 The overall software stack would allow developers to use PRUs for many cool applications.
 One of such applications is an Oscilloscope.
 This can be achieved using a fast ADC along with the developed software.
 This project will also try to develop a 20MHz oscilloscope as a test for the developed code.

 ## This Branch - "port_to_4.4.12-ti-r31+"
+In kernel version 4.4.12-ti-r31, the RPMsg framework used ARM INTC in place of Mailboxes to generate kicks from, and to PRUs.
+This was a significant change and the code needed to be modified to work with this new RPMsg framework.
+This branch has the code that works with kernel later than 4.4.12-ti-r31.
+To get examples for older version, checkout the [master branch](https://github.com/ZeekHuge/BeagleScope/tree/master).

+## firmware/
+firmware directory contains BeagleScope firmware code for PRUs (under development).
+BeagleScope uses these two PRU cores to sample data and transfer it to the Main Processing Unit (MPU).
+##### Current state -
+1. Samples 44 bytes of data in one cycle.
+2. Transfers data to PRU0 after each cycle.
+3. Utilizes all 3 scratch pad banks in cycle starting from bank0.
+4. Sampling frequency can be configured from userspace.
+5. Sampling can be stopped and started from userspace.

 ## License
 The kernel code is released under the [GPLv2](https://opensource.org/licenses/GPL-2.0/) license.